karlwbrown/security-playbook/tooling/secret-management/secrets-source-control.md

 Mistakes happen.
 People sometimes check secrets into source control without even realizing it.
 The results can be serious, especially when the check-in is into a publicly-accessible repository.
-To reduce the risk of this happening, we can use a proactive tool to validate changes before they make it into source control.
+To reduce the risk of this happening, we can use a tool to proactively validate changes before they make it into source control.

 Some tools for git that work as pre-commit and pre-push hooks include: